 Britt Baker DMD (confirmed)

 A bona fide legend who features high on our list of WWE 2K20 missing wrestlers, after signing for AEW and becoming the first AEW World Champion at All Out in August 2019.
 Among his other achievements are four World Championships in WWE, two in WCW, nine Intercontinental Championships, and seven studio albums as the frontman of Fozzy.

-Christopher Daniels, Frankie Kazarian & Scorpio Sky
+Christopher Daniels, Frankie Kazarian & Scorpio Sky (rumoured)

 This trio, AKA SoCal Uncensored, dominated team-based proceedings in 2019, with Sky steering Kazarian and Daniels - a tandem known as The Addiction in their ROH days - to AEW tag title glory.
 A glorious run ended when they dropped the belts to Adam Page and Kenny Omega in January 2020, but their experience and class still makes them certainties for the videogame roster.

-A veteran of the squared circle at just 31, Shida's signing with AEW spelt the end (for now) of a sparkling eleven-year career in her home country of Japan.
+A veteran of the squared circle at just 34, Shida's signing with AEW spelt the end (for now) of a sparkling eleven-year career in her home country of Japan.
 Can't wait until the AEW game to play as her on PS4?
 Then jump to our best AEW CAWs for WWE 2K20 feature and unleash Shida in universe mode ASAP.

 Another veteran of WWE videogames, having appeared as Jack Swagger in Yuke’s’ series from WWE Smackdown vs Raw through to WWE 2K17.
-Hager switched to mixed martial arts upon departure from WWE, where he holds a record of two wins, no losses and one no contest.
+Hager switched to mixed martial arts upon departure from WWE, where he holds a record of two wins, no losses and one no-contest.
 He immediately aligned with Chris Jericho in his first AEW appearance.

 Is it madness to suggest AEW's legendary commentator as a playable character in its videogame?
 Perhaps, but as with Billy Gunn, it needs as many marketable mainstream names as possible.
 There is a precedent, too: Ross was playable as DLC back in WWE 12.

 Matt Jackson & Nick Jackson (The Young Bucks) (confirmed)

-Those initials stand for Maxwell Jacob Friedman – and while they might not carry the same gravitas as HHH or JBL at this point, MJF is at least more upwardly mobile than WWE rival EC3.
+Those initials stand for Maxwell Jacob Friedman – and while they might not carry the same gravitas as HHH or JBL at this point, MJF is at least more upwardly mobile than recently released WWE outcast EC3.
 Aged just 26 and already with feuds against

 Ever see Canadian TV series The Switch?
 Then you’ll recognise Rose as lead character Sü, an IT manager forced to rebuild her life after coming out as transgender.
 She’s the first trans person to sign with a major American wrestling company, and contested AEW’s first women’s championship bout in October 2019 - coming up just short against Riho.